tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 ## Responses from the API

-### Response properties
+The response from the API is a JSON object.
 Successful responses from the Content API contain the following top–level properties.
-The other properties at the top level are for Rivet’s use by our display.
+The other properties at the top level are for Rivet’s use by our display and subject to change.

 | name         | description                                                                                                                           |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------- |